MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-statement-service.md

 # Set Up the Envestnet Yodlee Bank Feeds Service
 You can import electronic bank statements from your bank to quickly fill on the **Payment Reconciliation Journal** page so you can apply payments and reconcile the bank account.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

+> [!IMPORTANT]
+> The Envestnet Yodlee Bank Feeds service is only supported in the online version of Business Central.
+To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.<br /><br />
+> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.

 The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] and is ready to be enabled.
 For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).

-> [!NOTE]
-> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.<br /><br />
-> The functionality is only supported in the online version of Business Central.
-To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.

 After you enable the bank feed service, you must link a bank account to the online bank account that the feed will come from.
 You link bank accounts to online bank accounts in the following different scenarios: